-Polaris Program
+Our Polaris Program

-Polaris K-12 School is Anchorage's only school to have all grade levels from kindergarten to the senior year of high school.
-This allows for an integrated curriculum and multi-age group learning based on student interests, needs, and developmental levels.
+Polaris K-12 School is Anchorage's only school to have all grade levels from kindergarten to 12th grade.
+This unique learning environment allows for an integrated curriculum and multi-age group learning based on student interests, needs, and developmental levels.

 As an ASD alternative program, we differ in educational philosophy, grade level organization, student evaluation, curriculum, instructional methods, and student involvement.
-This optional program is for students, parents/guardians and teachers who want an emphasis on self-directed learning and active participation in community.
-Parental participation is recognized as an important part of a student's learning.
+This optional program is for students, parents/guardians, and teachers who want an emphasis on self-directed learning and active participation in the community.